SamuliAP/comp.se.140-rabbitMQ/README.md

 ### Your main learnings
 Basic concepts regarding AMQP systems (message queues, exhange types).
 I also learned how to utilize docker build context with docker-compose.

+Note: the orig service will wait for 10 seconds before sending messages